httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Content-Digest` MAY be merged into the header section; see {{Section 6.5.1 of SEMANTICS}}.

-When an incremental digest-algorithm is used, the sender and the receiver can dynamically compute the digest value while streaming the content.
+When an incremental digest-algorithm is used, the sender and the receiver can dynamically compute the checksum while streaming the content.

 # Want-Digest and Want-Content-Digest Fields {#want-fields}